ostif-org/OSTIF/Managed Audit Program/2026/Audit Program 2026.md

 Fixes are suggested by the security team if appropriate

- 7.Squash All of the Bugs
+  7. Squash All of the Bugs

 Wait for security fixes to be applied before publishing (Maximum 90 days unless there are special circumstances)